 In mölkkout, the pins 6, 4, 12, 10 and 8 (in that order) are initially placed one after the other, with a distance of the Mölkky’s length between them.
 The first pin (number 6) is placed 3.50m (11.5 foot) away from the launching zone.
 When a pin has been knocked down, it is stood up again at its starting position.
 As usual, knocking over exactly one pin scores the amount of points that is marked on the respective pin.
 Knocking over two or more pins scores the number of pins that were knocked over.

 A coin toss determines which team gets to throw first.
-In teams of 1 or 2 players, each player has to throw twice.
+In teams of 1 player, each player has to throw three times.
+In teams of 2 players, each player has to throw twice.
 In teams of more than 2 players, each player has to throw only once.
-In short form, the throwing order of teams A and B looks like this:
+The throwing order of teams A and B looks like this:

 When all required throws have been executed, the team that scored the most points wins the mölkkout.
 If there is still equality in the number of points, each player gets another throw until one team has scored more points.

-If you intend to buy a Mölkky set, then Mölkky World recommends you to buy the “Luxury” edition on Amazon.
+If you intend to buy a Mölkky set, then Mölkky World recommends you to buy the official game set on Amazon.